austinleedavis/ucf-cap6671-study-guide/Lecture Notes/Lecture 08.md

 - Spatial position (since positioning is very important given slow speed)

 ## Role allocation
->
-> Do understand the dynamic programming solution for the [[Lecture 18 Final Exam Review#Robocup|final exam]]
->
-- from: UT Austin Villa 3dD Simulation RoboCup 2011, Peter Stone's research group
+- from: UT Austin Villa 3dD Simulation RoboCup 2011, Peter Stone's research group [[macalpine.pdf]]
 - The authors then solved this using **dynamic programming** (since suboptimal positioning between two robots would be suboptimal in the full team. and conversely optimality in sub-solutions implies full-solution optimality)
 - Do not change position mapping before the robots reaches the target position
 - Authors used lexicographic ordering to minimize longest distance travelled while, avoiding collisions and remain dynamically consistent
 	- Lexicographical ordering here means we're not minimizing **total cost**